malcolmking/climate-analyst-task/README.md

 This code is licenced for use under a [GNU General Public License v3.0](https://github.com/malcolmking/climate-analyst-task/blob/main/LICENSE).
 It is generally free for use and modification, given that any derivative works are available under the same licence (for more exact information, check the licence).

+# Contribute
+Anyone is welcome to contribute to this project!
+Leave comments/fixes/suggestions in the issues tab above.

+# Open data for outputs
+A short statement about principles and steps/tools required for open publication of output data from this tool can be [found here](https://github.com/malcolmking/climate-analyst-task/blob/main/OPEN_DATA_PLAN.md).